OneDrive/onedrive-api-docs/docs/rest-api/resources/person.md

 # person resource type

+> **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
+Use of these APIs in production applications is not supported.

-An aggregation of information about a person from across mail, contacts, and social networks.
-People can be local contacts, contacts from social networking or your organization's directory, and people from recent communications (such as email and Skype).
+An aggregation of information about a person from across mail, contacts and social networks.
+People can be local contacts, contacts from social networking, your organization's directory, and people from recent communications (such as email and Skype).

 ## Methods